-As of March 1, 2024, all of our EksoHealth products bear CE marks and certificates which were obtained under EU MDD regulations.
-Under MDR rules, we can continue to place these products on the market until December 31, 2028, provided that we adhere to certain restrictions.
-These restrictions include: (i) not making any substantial changes to the products prior to EU MDR certification, (ii) implementing certain MDR requirements immediately, and (iii) applying for an EU MDR conformity assessment and having a quality management system in place by May 26, 2024 and signing a written agreement with a notified body by September 26, 2024.
+As of December 31, 2024, our EksoNR products continue to bear a CE mark and certificates which were obtained under EU MDD regulations.
+Under EU MDR rules, we can continue to place these products on the market until December 31, 2028, provided that we adhere to certain restrictions.
+These restrictions include: (i) not making any substantial changes to the products prior to EU MDR certification, (ii) implementing certain EU MDR requirements immediately, and (iii) applying for an EU MDR conformity assessment and having a quality management system in place by May 26, 2024 and signing a written agreement with a notified body by September 26, 2024.
+As of December 31, 2024, all of those conditions have been met.
+Our application for EU MDR with our notified body is currently pending technical review.